iconifyit/30-Days-of-Algorithms/README.md

 #### [Day 05 - Array to Tree](src/05-array-to-tree.js) - ([gist](https://gist.github.com/iconifyit/7be16df21fe9fd6853b2aabdd976214a))

-This is a very elegant solution by [Phillip Stanislaus](https://github.com/philipstanislaus) that converts a flat array into a tree in O(n) time.
+This is a very elegant solution by [Philip Stanislaus](https://github.com/philipstanislaus) that converts a flat array into a tree in O(n) time.
 It works in a single pass.
 Look, ma.
 No Recursion !!! :-)